 One of the regular features you will find on the PRAXIS Nexus will be called Five Questions.
-It’s just that; each month, we’ll ask a professional from the COPD community to answer the same five questions about themselves and COPD care.
+It’s just that; we will ask a professional from the COPD community to answer five questions about themselves and COPD care.
 We hope this new feature will bring you fresh information about some of your colleagues and the direction in which our collective work is headed.

 Through research he has contributed to advances in COPD including: the relationship between arm movement and positioning; the act of breathing in the biped human; the function of respiratory muscles in hyperinflation; the development of guidelines for the diagnosis and management of COPD; and the determination of prognostic indicators of survival in COPD.
 He has also contributed to the description of the first array of gene expression in lung tissue in patients with COPD and the first use of proteomic profiling in the serum of such patients.
 In addition, he has been the Chairman of the Committee that established the American Thoracic Society and European Respiratory Society guidelines for the diagnosis and treatment of COPD.

 Dr. Celli has devoted close to 30% of his time each to frontline medicine, research and education, continuing to be a practicing doctor without forgetting the academic side that he loves.
 Dr. Celli’s trainees are located in the United States, Europe, the Middle East, Japan and Latin America.
 He has instilled a love for pulmonary disease and life itself to medical residents and pulmonary and critical care fellows with the final aim of making the world a little better.
 Here are his responses to our Five Questions.

 What is the biggest challenge you face in improving the lives of people with COPD?